-While Andretti Autosport’s Hunter-Reay matched his starting position of third, Newgarden started seventh and leapt from fifth to second when the former leaders pitted under caution, padding his points lead after coming out on top at St. Petersburg.
+While Andretti Autosport’s Hunter-Reay matched his starting position of third, Newgarden started seventh and leapt from fifth to second when the former leaders pitted under caution, padding his points lead after coming out on top at St. Petersburg to begin the season.

 “At the same point, it does add quite a bit to the show.
 It’s not like this processional thing; it can get mixed up really quick.
 It depends on how you look at it.
 Some people look at it and say that’s not good, mixing it up artificially, or you can say it’s great because it adds a lot of excitement.
 It’s a tough line on that.”

-Building upon Newgarden’s comments, Hunter-Reay noted that there’s another side to the exciting randomization story where yellow flags and pit stops intersect.
+Hunter-Reay noted there’s another side to the exciting randomization story where yellow flags and pit stops intersect.

-“The most unfortunate thing, a casual fan comes to watch it, two cars are leading it for half of it, a yellow comes out, suddenly they’re P13 or 14,” the third member of the all-American podium said. “‘Why are they back there?
+“The most unfortunate thing is a casual fan comes to watch it and two cars are leading for half of it, a yellow comes out and suddenly they’re P13 or 14,” the third member of the all-American podium said. “‘Why are they back there?
 What happened there?’
 It’s hard to explain.
 I have to explain it to some of my friends.
 It’s a bit tough to explain sometimes.”

-Of the 15 remaining IndyCar races in 2019, 10 are road or street events where stakes will remain high in the yellow-flag lottery.
+Of the 15 IndyCar races remaining in 2019, 10 will take place on road or street circuits where stakes will remain high in the yellow-flag lottery.